lucasnorruva/ENTv4/docs/go-to-market.md

 - **AI-Powered Lifecycle Analysis**: The `analyzeProductLifecycle` flow provides insights into a product's carbon footprint and highlights stages with the highest environmental impact.
 - **Public Passport Page**: A consumer-facing page generated for each product, allowing the company to transparently share sustainability credentials with customers.
 - **Verifiable Credentials (VCs)**: The ability to cryptographically link sustainability claims (e.g., "GOTS Certified Organic Cotton") to a trusted third-party issuer (e.g., a certification body).

+### For the Recycler & Service Provider
+These circular economy partners need access to specific EOL and repair information.
+- **EOL Scanner**: A mobile-friendly interface to scan product QR codes and mark items as 'Recycled' or 'Disposed', closing the loop on the product lifecycle.
+- **Circularity Credits**: An incentive system that rewards recyclers with digital credits for processing end-of-life products.
+- **Service Manual Access**: Easy access to downloadable PDF service and repair manuals attached to each product passport.
+- **Service Ticket Management**: A system for creating, viewing, and updating maintenance and repair tickets for products and production lines.
+- **Global Supply Chain Tracker**: Provides visibility into incoming product streams, helping recyclers anticipate material flow and plan capacity.
+- **Material Composition View**: Quick access to the detailed bill of materials to identify valuable or hazardous materials during disassembly.

+### For the Retailer
+This persona needs to verify the compliance and sustainability of the products they sell.
+- **Product Catalog**: A searchable and filterable view of all published products from all suppliers on the platform.
+- **Supplier Analytics**: Dashboards to compare the average ESG and compliance rates of different suppliers, informing purchasing decisions.
+- **Public Passport Integration**: Easy access to the consumer-facing DPP page for each product, which can be linked from the retailer's e-commerce site.

 ### For the IT Integrator & CIO/CTO
 This persona values robust APIs, security, scalability, and ease of integration.